phd-resources/phd-resources.github.io/_pages/enpc.md

   nav: "enpc"
 ---

-This section gathers resources that can be useful for students and academics at my alma mater [École des Ponts ParisTech](https://ecoledesponts.fr/en).
+This section gathers resources that can be useful for students and academics at my university [École Nationale des Ponts et Chaussées](https://ecoledesponts.fr/en).
 The following subjects are covered:

 - [Admin](./admin)
 - [Grad schools](./gradschools)